Sunday 4 June 2017,

 Pentecost celebrates the over-abundant generosity of God.
 This is generosity is beyond measure, to the point that it challenges us, surprises us, startles us.

 So often we want to box-in, contain or marginalise the Holy Spirit.
-For most traditional Anglicans, the Holy Spirit is relegated to, confined to, occasions such as Confirmation, like this afternoon, or to prayers during the ordination of bishops, priests and deacons.
+For most traditional Anglicans, the Holy Spirit is relegated to, confined to, occasions such as Confirmation – and we have three Confirmations in Rathkeale later this month – or to prayers during the ordination of bishops, priests and deacons.
 After that, the Holy Spirit has little or nothing to do with us.

 This morning’s account of the first Day of Pentecost is a sharp reminder that Pentecost is for all.
 The Holy Spirit is not an exclusive gift for the 12, for the inner circle, for the believers, or even for the Church.
-See how many times the words all and every are used in this story:
+Did you hear how many times the words all and every are used in this story?

 ● they are all together (verse 1);